goatface/mplall/README.md

 ## Usage

+`mplall` is a command-line interface program.
+Firstly, please open a terminal emulator on a UNIX-like system.

-In general, you can move to any directory with media files and simply call `mplall.sh`.
+In general, you can `cd` to any directory with media files and simply call `mplall.sh`.
 In practice, for optimal usage, the media files are best organized by directories (e.g., Artist/Album/01_Song) and not a giant torrent dump with thousands of files in one directory.  `mplall` will give you a warning if you try to call it from your home directory (which could involve parsing thousands of files).

 It has a few kind of options, like randomization, single-file input, blackout on the Raspberry Pi, etc.  Call `mplall.sh` with any junk like `mplall.sh --help` and it will instruct you how it can be invoked.

 `mplall` also displays some basic features of the script (or engine) relevant to quitting or seeking to a new track.
-They are colorful but may be hidden by a fullscreen video; to ensure they are hidden with `omxplayer` on the RPi, please use the `-b` option for `mplall.sh`.
+These may be obscured by video output.

 ## History